 What could go wrong – 7 steps you shouldn’t take?

-- You allow people to “fix processes” instead of getting rid and changing the process all together.
-This is prevalent in change resistant organisations with low risk appetite. quality improvement is not polishing the brass, its a decision about whether brass is the right metal.
+- In a change resistant organisation with low risk appetite there will be a desire to “fix processes” instead of getting rid and changing the process all together. quality improvement is not polishing the brass, its a decision about whether brass is the right metal.

-- Don’t look at ‘business process’ it’s about core process, and like I talk about in core values, its no good, looking at vague things like enabling or empowering and coming up with fixes or platitudes.
+- This is not about business process it s about core process, and like I talk about in core values, its no good, looking at vague things like enabling or empowering and coming up with fixes or platitudes.

-- We are examining quality improvement at a core level, this may mean Job descriptions, organisational structures, management systems, everything associated with the process will need to be reworked to maintain your charity organisation and its systems
+- We are examining quality improvement at a core level, this may mean Job descriptions, organisational structures, management systems, everything associated with the process will need to be reworkedd to maintain your charity and its systems

-- A ‘That’ll do” or an “I give up” mentality won’t make the changes and quality improvement you need
+- A ‘That’ll do” or an “I give up” mentality won’t make the changes you need

-- Don’t start improving things that run against core values.
-If your charity has a set of core values and beliefs, created from the ground up (not top down) what you examine and change must be sympathetic to them.
-If you don’t have a set of core values you have to understand what people’s values and beliefs are about their work and the organisation, so you must work with that
+- If your charity has a set of core values and beliefs, what you examine and change must be sympathetic to them.
+If you don’t you have to understand what people’s values and beliefs are about their work and the organisation, so you must work with that